-Two hundred rounds later, I honestly believe that it kicks less than my S&W Third Generation .40-caliber semi-auto.
+Two hundred rounds later, I honestly believe that it kicks less than my Smith & Wesson Third Generation .40-caliber semi-auto.
 (It kicks a lot less than my Kel-Tec .380.)
 Even with the hotter stuff, muzzle flip was miniscule, and neither my wrists nor my hands ever declared discomfort.
 With these types of firing dynamics, tight groups should be just around the corner, no?

 Would Obama go hunting with Dick Cheney?
 Lots of folks choose the Ruger GP-100 as a cheaper alternative to Smith’s 686.
-Both .357 Magnums are medium-to-large frame double-action revolvers with full-sized grips and a choice of several barrel lengths (three, four, and six inches in the Ruger’s case).
-Both the 686 and the GP-100 have adjustable front and rear sights (except for the three-inch GP-100).
+Both .357 Magnums are medium-to-large frame double-action revolvers with full-sized grips and a choice of several barrel lengths (three, four, and six inch barrel lengths in the Ruger’s case).
+Both the 686 and the GP-100 have an adjustable front and rear sight (except for the three-inch GP-100).
 Both weigh about the same.

 Probably, your best bet for carrying this big .357: a belt holster.
 But not a cheap one.
 Smaller, lighter guns are more tolerant of a wide variety of belt holsters; larger, heavier guns like this are famously fickle.
 Buy a cheap nylon job from Walmart and the big Ruger will flail around your hip like the world’s deadliest lap dancer.
 Not to say it’s that much better in the accuracy department when you unholster the beast.

 I blame the trigger.
 It’s not that it’s bad; it’s just . . . average.
-Revolvers like this tend to have heavy double-action triggers that offer a lot of initial resistance, stack a great deal as the hammer comes up, and then smooth out just before the hammer drops.
+Revolvers like this tend to have heavy a double-action trigger pull that offers a lot of initial resistance, stack a great deal as the hammer comes up, and then smooth out just before the hammer drops.
 The best revolvers (Performance Center S&Ws, old Colts, and, to a slightly lesser extent, the S&W 686) defy that stereotype by exhibiting lower initial effort and less stacking.